 - by default, Owner permissions are granted to the user who created the subfolder.
 Each user who has permissions to create items in the parent

 - only the Owner can delete subfolders created by other users.

 You can propagate permissions set for the top-level public folder to all its subfolders.

 Note: this operation will remove any custom permissions that have been set on the subfolder, including the Owner permissions.
-The permissions will be set to match those on the top-level folder.
+The permissions will be set to match those

 - Log in to HostPilot, navigate to Services > Public Folders and click on the name of the public folder you would like to modify permissions on

 - Set the desired permissions on the top-level folder.

 - Select the Propagate permissions to subfolders for ALL users in Access List box.